4C Strategies>News>‘Permacrisis’ is the word of 2022. What does this tell us about the state of crisis management?

 An extended period of instability and insecurity, especially one resulting from a series of catastrophic events.

-For the most part, it’s down to a lack of resilience in infrastructure and systems of control, a mismanagement of a series of crises and, ultimately, the newly uncovered fragility of what were once considered infallible systems of checks and balances.
+You could summarise it as a lack of resilience in infrastructure and systems of control, a mismanagement of a series of crises and, ultimately, the newly uncovered fragility of what were once considered infallible systems of checks and balances.

 Incident & Crisis Response